tstriker/gridsome-transformer-textile/README.md

 ```

 # Gridsome template

+The transformer will return an object that will have all the properties you have defined in the frontmatter section,
-To keep things simple, the transformer returns just the props, with body section added as `.body` property.
+plus the content will added as `.body` property.
 Here's how you query for it in the gridsome template:

 ```